52 killed in Kazakhstan bus fire

-(CNN)At least 52 people have been killed in a passenger bus fire in the central Asian nation of Kazakhstan.
+(CNN)Fifty-two people were killed in a passenger bus fire on Thursday in the central Asian nation of Kazakhstan.

-There were 55 passengers and two drivers on board when the bus caught fire in the region of Aktobe at 10:30 a.m. on Thursday (11:30 p.m.
-ET Wednesday), Ruslan Imankulov, an emergency official, said in a statement.
+Five others escaped the blazing bus in the region of Aktobe and are receiving medical treatment, said emergency official Ruslan Imankulov.
+All people on the bus are accounted for.

+Images from the AFP news agency show the vehicle up in flames and then later gutted and charred on a road by fields covered in snow.

-He said five people escaped and are receiving medical treatment.
-Police, rescuers, doctors and psychologists are working at the site.
+Police, rescuers, doctors and psychologists are working at the site, Imankulov said.

 The nationalities of the passengers and the cause of the accident is unknown.